GLIMPSE OF ONE LIFE

 My foster mother, on the other hand, wanted me to sing in the choir.
 I certainly was no canary but I gave it a try in an attempt to please her.
 Then I was directed to the school band in hopes of finding a talent there; wrong again!
 I did however excel in typing and bookkeeping mainly because I fell madly in love with my redheaded teacher (I had a thing about redheads at that time).
 Maybe you have not experienced disappointment from the expectations of others but I certainly have.

 One time, later in life, I was asked to take the place of the Sunday School Superintendent.
 He had been at the church for a great number of years, a pillar of the church, but had to relocate to another town.
 I attempted to do as he did and failed miserably.
-I learned a valuable lesson though to simply be myself and place the rest in the Lord's hands!
+I learned a valuable lesson though to simply be yourself and place the rest in the Lord's hands!
 One cannot be what others desire for them to be.
 God choose David as King of Israel for what he already was, not because of his stature, but as a simple shepherd boy who had captured God's heart.

 Beyond High School